Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Monochromatic focused reflection matrix

-with $\beta(\mathbf{r})$ the maximum angle by which each focal point is illuminated or seen by the array of transducers. \la{In ultrasound imaging, the radiation pattern of the transducers usually limits the numerical aperture to $\leq25^\circ$.
-The virtual transducers thus typically display} a characteristic elongated shape in the $z-$direction ($\delta x_0<<\delta z_0$ ), which accounts for the \la{poor} axial resolution exhibited by the monochromatic image in Fig.~\ref{fig:focusing2}(a$_1$).
+with $\beta(\mathbf{r})$ the maximum angle by which each focal point is illuminated or seen by the array of transducers. \la{In ultrasound imaging, the radiation pattern of the transducers usually limits the numerical aperture to $\sim 25^\circ$.
+The focal spots thus typically display} a characteristic elongated shape in the $z-$direction [$\delta x_0<<\delta z_0$, see Fig.~\ref{fig:focusing1}(a)], which accounts for the \la{poor} axial resolution exhibited by the monochromatic images obtained experimentally [Fig.~\ref{fig:focusing2}(a$_1$)] and numerically [Figs.~\ref{fig:focusing1}(b$_1$,b$_3$)].